Junior Speakers League clubs (recommended for children ages 7-9) are a great place to begin learning public speaking skills.

 To see if JSL is right for your child, click here to see our club readiness guidelines.

 The adult supervisor of the club is called the club Chairperson.
 Junior Speakers League’s Chairperson is Julia Morgan.
-She homeschooled her two children who are in college now (SMU and UT Dallas).
+She homeschooled her two children who then graduated from SMU and UT Dallas.
 Julia is the founder of the Speakers League organization, and both professional and personal experience have given Julia the opportunity to learn how to tailor resources in academics for various abilities, which is the goal of Junior Speakers League.

 To learn more about Junior Speakers League, join our mailing list.
 You may unsubscribe at any time.